 The Takeovers Panel

-In late 2018, one of the other pirate entities made a takeover offer made for Benjamin Hornigold.
-Advisers with clients in BHD applied to the Takeovers Panel to block the proposed bid.
+In late 2018, one of the other pirate entities made a takeover offer for Benjamin Hornigold.
 I was ecstatic.
 I was familiar with the Takeovers Panel from its work on the ADM/Graincorp bid and knew the bidder had made a titanic mistake.
+I recommended that advisers with clients in BHD apply to the Takeovers Panel to block the proposed bid.

 I was unable to assist with the Henry Morgan Application, but later signed a nondisclosure agreement and assisted with the Panel Applications for Benjamin Hornigold.

 Again, I won’t go into all of the details as these applications took an enormous amount of work in a very short period of time.
 The Takeovers Panel declared the circumstances of the bid unacceptable, and some funds were recovered for BHD.
 Here is a short summary of the decision:

 The Panel declared the circumstances unacceptable because (among other things) shareholders had not been given sufficient information to assess the bids, John Bridgeman, Benjamin Hornigold and Henry Morgan failed to adequately advise shareholders in relation to the bids, and certain transactions between John Bridgeman, Benjamin Hornigold and another entity operated as a lock-up device in relation to the bid for Benjamin Hornigold.

 The process and decisions can be found here in the “2019” tab: The Takeovers Panel